Meet Our Instructors

 Bryan Goldmintz comes to the Sugar Sand Park Community Center to teach Director's Cut Film Making Programs.
 Bryan and his wife Lori began the Director’s Cut with one school serving 6 children 6 years ago to 400 schools servicing over 110,000 children recently.
 Director’s Cut is the first movie film and imaging studio dedicated to children in Canada and the United States.
 It provides the opportunity for children between the ages of 5-17 to experiment with digital film and imaging software.
 The Director’s Cut is partnered with Indigo Books and Music, Cineplex Theaters and enjoys the opportunity to present Warner Bros, Twentieth Century Fox in the classroom and in their camps.
 For additional information on the Director’s Cut, including staff profiles you may visit their website at www.thedirectorscut.ca.

-.Gloria Rothstein is the author of Sheep Asleep (HarperCollins)~a picture book PBS Parents calls “a hilarious rhyming story;” Real-Life Writing Activities, Read Across America, From Soup To Nuts (Scholastic); “Curious George” animated cartoons; and more.
-She’s been writing for children for years, and has published credits with Children’s Television Workshop, Harcourt, Holt, Houghton Mifflin, Macmillan, Random House, Scribner, and others.
-Gloria has also been a speaker at The Miami Book Fair, The Conference On Children’s Literature, and Society of Children’s Book Writers and Illustrators Conferences.
-Her programs at Sugar Sand include hands-on writing workshops for adults and writing camps for tweens.
+Gloria Rothstein has been a switchboard operator, an Avon Lady, and a TV game show contestant.
+And she’s still hoping to add superhero, princess, and fairy godmother to her resume.
+She’s the author of Sheep Asleep (HarperCollins)—a picture book PBS Parents calls “hysterical;” Real-Life Writing Activities, Read Across America, (Scholastic); “Curious George” animated cartoons; and more.
+Gloria has been a speaker at SCBWI events, the Miami Book Fair, the Bienes Museum of the Modern Book, and the Conference on Children’s Literature.
+She coaches writers, critiques manuscripts, and has publishing credits with Children’s Television Workshop, Harcourt, Holt, Houghton Mifflin, Macmillan, Random House, Simon & Schuster, and others.
+Her programs at Sugar Sand include hands-on writing workshops for adults and writing workshops/camps for tweens.

 Monique Young is the Director/Owner of Drama Kids of South Palm Beach County.
 For the last four years, Ms. Young has provided the developmental drama program Drama Kids to the greater Boca Raton, Delray Beach and Boynton Beach area.
 After working for a Fortune 500 company, she decided to pursue her passion for the arts and working with kids.
 Monique grew up in Coral Gables and was part of a well known dance team as a young adult.
 She is no stranger to the stage and is used to performing on the football field, basketball court, parades and television.
 She attended the University of Miami and holds a Bachelor of Science and a Masters degree from NYIT.
 In her spare time she likes to care for the elderly.
 She has been a Boca Raton resident for over 20 years.